Inflectra/rapise-documentation/docs/Manuals/Rpa.md

 }
 ```

-RPA Monitor supports different types of agents.
+The RPA Monitor supports different types of agents.

 ## Agent Types

 ### RpaQueue

-Any scenario must have a queue that will process commands triggered by other agents.
+Each scenario must have a queue to process commands triggered by other agents.

-Queue specification is always the same:
+The queue specification is always the same:

 ```json
 {